Genna crime family: D'Andrea and the Unione Siciliana

-After O'Banion's murder, Chicago erupted into gang war.
-The North Side Gang, led by George "Bugs" Moran, shot and wounded Torrio outside his home.
-Torrio fled to Italy, leaving Al Capone as boss.
-The North Side Gang took aim at the Genna brothers and on May 27, 1925, Moran chased down Angelo Genna in a high-speed car chase, then shot him to death.
-On June 13, 1925, Mike Genna was gunned down by police after a shootout with the North Siders.
-Antonio Genna was shot to death on July 8, 1925, in an ambush.
-The remaining three brothers Jim, Sam, and Pete fled Chicago.

 Joe Aiello and the last fight

 Giuseppe "Joe" Aiello and his brothers Salvatore "Sam" and Pietro "Peter" declared themselves bosses of the old Genna brothers territory of Little Italy.
 The Aiello brothers had an alliance with the Castellammarese Clan boss Salvatore Maranzano and close connection to the North Side Gang.
 The brothers attempted to murder Al Capone and become the most powerful organization in Chicago.
 Giuseppe Aiello was murdered in 1930 and Capone took over all Italian organized crime.